scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 next-page: procedures-efficiency
 ---

-In this section, we take a closer look at how to debug the contents of certain objects in the compiler, and produced artifacts.
+In this section, you will find out how to debug the contents of certain objects while the compiler is running, and inspect produced artifacts of the compiler.

 ## Inspecting variables in-place

-Frequently we need to inspect the content of a particular variable.
+Frequently you will need to inspect the content of a particular variable.
 Often, it is sufficient to use `println`.

 When printing a variable, it's always a good idea to call `show` on that variable: `println(x.show)`.
 Many objects of the compiler define `show`, returning a human-readable string.